The quick answer

 In the case of an insolvent partnership needing dissolution, the usual route is Liquidation.
 In more urgent situations Partnership Administration can be used as it is a faster option.
-It is also very useful where a business can be rescued and helps stop all legal action, such as the bank, appointing a receiver.
+It is also very useful where a business can be rescued as it stops all legal action, such as the bank, appointing a receiver.

 For a normal (non LLP) partnership, the partners are all jointly liable for the debts not paid for by the partnership assets.
-This can mean serious implications for the individual partners which might mean a PVA is a better route and even possibly Individual Voluntary Arrangements for the partners.
+This can have serious implications for the individual partners which might mean that a PVA is a better route and even possibly Individual Voluntary Arrangements for the partners.